bitrise-io/devcenter/_articles/tutorials/fastlane/fastlane-tools-integration.md

 For more configuration options see the `Fastlane` step's description in the Workflow Editor!

-{% include message_box.html type="info" title="iOS code signing guidelines" content=" If you want to use [bitrise.io](https://www.bitrise.io) to store your code signing files, you should just follow the [iOS Code Signing guide here](/ios/code-signing/). "%}
+{% include message_box.html type="info" title="iOS code signing guide" content=" If you want to use [bitrise.io](https://www.bitrise.io) to store your code signing files, you should just follow the [iOS Code Signing guide here](/ios/code-signing/). "%}

 ## What's next?